Tommytian993/MiniX/docs/map-design.md

 }

 - For each XY pairs we visit above, will call setCell function
-- setCell has 3 parameters: first is xy tilemap coordinate, second tileset atlas id(default 0), third is atlas coordinate.
+- setCell has 3 parameters: first is xy tilemap coordinate, second tileset atlas id(default 0), third is coordinate of the texture on the atlas.